 After reviewing the planned in-person SOAR schedule and goals for a virtual orientation, we worked closely with UW-Whitewater to build both content and functionality using the Remote Orientation features to facilitate an online SOAR program.

-Each student’s app is highly personalized to show content that is relevant to them.
-A dedicated tab on the app centralizes all key pieces of information and updates the students would need easy access to, with the added advantage that students and parents can explore them even after orientation.
+Each student’s app was highly personalized to show content that was relevant to them.
+A dedicated tab on the app centralized all key pieces of information and updated the students who needed easy access, with the added advantage that students and parents could explore them even after orientation.

-The Community section is a great place for students to come together to communicate with one another, ask and answer questions, build new connections, and start feeling a sense of community.
-Parents and families will also have their own dedicated space to get their questions answered and feel reassured.
+The Community section was a great place for students to come together to communicate with one another, ask and answer questions, build new connections, and feel a sense of community.
+Parents and families also had their dedicated space to get their questions answered and feel reassured.

 Video conferencing access

-The robust integration with Webex video enables students to quickly join in video discussions from the app.
-Any video meetings they’ll need to attend are already on their agenda, so they have one-tap access to participate in their various orientation sessions and advisor meetings.
+The robust integration with Webex video enabled students to quickly join in video discussions from the app.
+Any video meetings they needed to attend were already on their agenda, so they had one-tap access to participate in their various orientation sessions and advisor meetings.

-Every student has a unique academic journey and this needs to be reflected in their orientation.
-Students are part of specific breakout groups and have individual 1:1 advising appointments.
-The UW-Whitewater app makes it easy for students to view these on their agenda so they can stay organized and on track throughout the day.
+Every student has a unique academic journey, and that had to be reflected in their orientation.
+Students were part of specific breakout groups and had individual 1:1 advising appointments.
+The UW-Whitewater app made it easy for students to view these on their agenda so they could stay organized and on track throughout the day.

-With Remote Orientation, UW-Whitewater will be able to:
+With Remote Orientation, UW-Whitewater was be able to:

-- Conduct all parts of the traditional SOAR program through the app - from 1:1 advising sessions to parent Q&As.
-Face-to-face interactions are facilitated via 1-click video calling.
+- Conduct all parts of the traditional SOAR program through the app - from 1:1 advising sessions to parent Q&As, and face-to-face interactions via 1-click video calling.

 - Host small group breakouts of 25 new students and a student leader as well as larger information sessions based on chosen academic majors

 - Give students a dedicated channel to network, get clarity, and build peer-to-peer relationships.
-The discussion channels will remain open after the actual day of remote SOAR, allowing students to continue to stay connected
+The discussion channels remained open after the actual day of remote SOAR, allowing students to continue to stay connected

 - Allow students to access key resources throughout the summer, even after the SOAR program has ended

-- Provide access to all students, parents, instructors, advisors, and administrators, who are experiencing an online orientation for the first time ever without the need for expensive hardware or software
+- Provide access to all students, parents, instructors, advisors, and administrators, who were experiencing an online orientation for the first time ever without the need for expensive hardware or software

-With the Remote Orientation features, the UW-Whitewater app is a critical component in onboarding new students - it’s also easy-to-use, intuitive, and interactive.
-It takes the rich human-to-human interactions, foundational resources, and interactive experiences which are key to an orientation program and brings it to their smartphones.
-Students and parents can download the app before their orientation sessions begin and continue using it throughout their college experience.
+With the Remote Orientation features, the UW-Whitewater app was a critical component in onboarding new students - it was easy-to-use, intuitive, and interactive.
+It took the rich human-to-human interactions, foundational resources, and interactive experiences which are key to an orientation program and brought it to their smartphones.
+Students and parents could download the app before the orientation sessions began and continued using it throughout their college experience.

-By the time the SOAR program is done, UW-Whitewater will have successfully onboarded over 1,800 new first-year students for the fall semester, through a fully online and mobile asynchronous and synchronous experience.
+UW-Whitewater successfully onboarded over 1,800 new first-year students for the fall semester, through a fully online and mobile asynchronous and synchronous experience.

-The Remote Campus features within Involvio were built to aid institutions’ transition online during these unprecedented times, and have addressed significant challenges they are facing in this upcoming orientation season.
+The Remote Orientation features within Involvio were built to aid institutions’ transition online during these unprecedented times, and have addressed significant challenges they were facing in their orientation season.
 Indeed, while a remote orientation marks a break with tradition, it also opens the doors for new possibilities.